praveenperera/elm-device-preview/README.md

+## Live Demo

+A live demo is available at: http://praveenperera.github.io/elm-device-preview/

 This project is bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).

 Below you will find some information on how to perform basic tasks.